All Episodes

 He testified about the relationship with government and Twitter and how they targeted tens of thousands of individuals and sites on the left and right.

-It's actually worth listening to all of us.
+It's actually worth listening to all of this long cut.

 It's probably misinformation.